2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 Weight

-Compared to its counterpart, steel is the heavier of the two.
+Steel is the heavier of the two.
 Again, the biggest factor here is exceeding your GVWR, reducing MPGs, and potentially needing to upgrade your suspension.
 We already touched on the GVWR and MPGs, but not on the weight capacity of your suspension.

 Strength